 Saito lost her hearing soon after birth.
 While known as a bad girl during her middle-school days, she learned the subtle beauty of the hostess hospitality business and ascended to the number-one position in all of Ginza — a world of “night butterflies” — through the use of hitsudan, or written communication.

-Such a drama-filled life moved many people and her book titled “Hitsudan Hostess,” published by Kobunsha in May last year, became a best-seller with 200,000 copies sold.
+Such a drama-filled life moved many people.
+Her book titled “Hitsudan Hostess,” published by Kobunsha in May last year, became a best-seller with 200,000 copies sold.
 On January 10, a TV drama of the same title and starring actress Keiko Kitagawa will be aired nationwide on Tokyo Broadcasting System.

 However, there are ominous rumblings being circulated about Saito regarding her book and upcoming drama, the weekly warns.